bertomartin/css-guidelines-1/README.md

 ### Module rules ###

-The modular and reusable parts of our design like lists or sidebar sections.
+Into the module category belong all modular and reusable parts of our design like lists, content items or different sidebar sections.
 Module selectors are the bulk of any project, so they get no module-prefix, but sub-modules like related elements and variations get their base modules name as prefix:

     /* Example Module */
     .example { }

     /* Example Sub-Module */
-    .example.example-negative { }
+    .example.example-fault { }

 ### State rules ###

-They describe the look of a module or layout in a particular state like hidden or expanded.
+Rules in the state category describe the look of a module or layout in a particular state like when it's hidden or expanded.
 The state rules indicate a JavaScript dependency.
-State rules get prefixed with "is-".
+They get prefixed with "is-".

     /* Callout Module with State */
     .callout.is-collapsed { }

-We want to know instantly just by its name what a selector is about und which category it belongs to, so the selectors names MUST follow its categories naming convention.
+We want to know instantly just by its name what a selector is about und which category it belongs to, so the selectors names MUST follow its categories naming conventions.

 ## Selectors ##

-Only include a selector that includes semantics.
+Only use a selector that includes semantics.
+Minimize the depth of applicability: The depth of applicability is the number of generations affected by a given rule: For example
+    body.article > #main > #content > #intro > p > b
+has a depth of applicability of 6 generations.
+    .article #intro b
+looks shorter, but based on the same HTML-structure as above it still has 6 generations - It has a big dependency on this particular HTML-structure.
+One of our goals is to decrease the expectation of a specific HTML structure, so a better solution would be to rename the #intro:
+    .article-intro b
-Minimize the depth of applicability: The depth of applicability is the number of generations affected by a given rule.
-Minimize it to avoid too much dependency on a particular HTML structure, to improve maintenance, performance and readability.
+This reduces the depth of applicability to the half.

+Minimize the number of affected nodes in a selector chain to avoid too much dependency on a particular HTML structure, to improve maintenance, performance and readability.

 Use:
 * Class: The selector of choice.
-For performance reasons use class selectors as the most right selector.
+For performance reasons use class selectors especially for the most right selector.
-* Child: Use child selectors to minimize the depth of applicability.
+* Child: Use the child selector ">" to minimize the depth of applicability.

 Avoid:
-* ID: ID selectors are not necessary for styling as the performance benefit compared to class selectors is nearly non-existent, but IDs make styling more complicated due to increasing specificity.
+* ID: ID selectors for styling are not necessary as the performance benefit compared to class selectors is nearly non-existent, but IDs make styling more complicated due to increasing specificity.
 * Element: Avoid element selectors because they are too generic when styles grow in complexity over time.
 * Tag: Avoid tag selectors for common elements for performance reasons.